 The Disney Skyliner Gondolas are the newest transportation system in Walt Disney World, roughly based on the old Disney Skyway buckets in the Magic Kingdom.
 These however are much bigger, and built to carry guests from hotels to parks and are an alternative to the Disney bus system or other forms of public transportation.

 The Skyliner was announced in 2017 at the D23 Expo when Bob Chapek explained Disney’s commitment to improving transportation in Walt Disney World, and construction began on the Skyliner in 2018.

-Riding in the Disney Skyliner will be a unique transportation experience in Walt Disney World because being in an elevated position will allow guests to have a bird’s eye view of the resort in places they’ve never seen like that before.
+Riding in the Disney Skyliner is a unique transportation experience in Walt Disney World because being in an elevated position allows guests to have a bird’s eye view of the resort in places they’ve never seen like that before.
 Think the same way the Monorail system allows you, but in new places.

-Contrary to what was originally thought about the Disney Skyliner Gondolas, this newest transportation to the Walt Disney World Resort will NOT have air conditioning as has been confirmed by Disney, however it does look like there will be significant airflow through them.
+Contrary to what was originally thought about the Disney Skyliner Gondolas, this newest transportation to the Walt Disney World Resort does NOT have air conditioning however with the speed it moves at, it does let significant airflow through them.

-Disney Skyliner Stations: Where Will the Disney Skyliner Go?
+Disney Skyliner Stations: Where Does the Disney Skyliner Go?

-The Disney Skyliner Gondola system will transport guests to and from many Walt Disney World locations including theme parks and hotels.
-During the initial launch there will be 6 Skyliner stations including the following:
+The Disney Skyliner Gondola system transports guests to and from many Walt Disney World locations including theme parks and hotels.
+During the initial launch there are 6 Skyliner stations including the following:

 - EPCOT Park